berkkirtay/blockchain-web-api/README.md

 To start the server, just execute startServer.py with node modules.

 I implement this web-api as I learn about web development.
-So, it is quite beginner but I will keep working on this implementation.
+So, it is quite beginner but I will keep working on this project.

 The components I used:
+- The blockchain library I wrote and its API.
-- Node.js
+- Node.js for backend
-- Ejs
+- Ejs and CSS for frontend
 - Json for a basic local database
-- CSS for styling
 - MongoDB for express-session